Sport (American magazine)

 Sport was an American sports magazine.
-Launched in September 1946 by New York-based publisher Macfadden Publications, Sport pioneered the generous use of color photography – it carried eight full-color plates in its first edition.
+Launched in September 1946 by New York–based publisher Macfadden Publications, Sport pioneered the generous use of color photography—it carried eight full-color plates in its first edition.
+Sport predated the launch of Sports Illustrated by eight years, and was responsible for bringing several editorial innovations to the genre.
+Sport differed from Sports Illustrated in that the former was a monthly magazine, while the latter had a weekly distribution.